hkarhu/TassuPads/README.md

 # Tassu DDR Pads
-DDR pads from 2009
+This is an old tutorial for cheap-ish hard/durable DDR pads I started writing in 2009 but never really finished it.
+I decided to release a draft so perhaps if someone decides to tackle the construction, I can finish this tutorial by patching the missing details and answering the questions.

+So, here it is:

 People have been requesting me to write this tutorial on how to construct one of these DDR-pads I have designed.
 So this tutorial will teach you how to construct a hard DDR-pad without the controller logic.
 Though there will be instructions how to connect the pad to a controller logic, but you need to get the logic part from elsewhere until I release the schemes for building your own.

 ```
 if( TLDR && skill_level > enough){
-Look through the images and use your imagination.
+	Look at the images and use your imagination.
 } else {
 	continue;
 }
 ```